 Every year thousands of visitors travel from across Canada and across the globe to see what the Okanagan has to offer.
 And oftentimes, this means spoiling yourself and having a very relaxing holiday full of food and booze.
 Kelowna is a city at the center of it all, making it a top choice for a place to base yourself in this gorgeous region.

 Here are a few suggestions for activities you don;t want to miss in Kelowna:

 - Ride the Kettle Valley Trail at Myra Canyon – This route was once a railway that trains passed through.
 But now, all of the tracks have been removed and what is left behind is one very scenic trail perfect for cycling or walking.
 Along the way, you’ll cross lots of wooden bridges and even pass through some old tunnels.
-If you want to visit Myra Canyon on a guided tour, this specific tour includes a guided hike at Myra Canyon Park as well as a picnic lunch with local wine AND visiting wineries!!!
+If you want to visit Myra Canyon on a guided tour, this specific tour includes biking at Myra Canyon Park as well as wine tasting at 3-4 boutique wineries in the area!!!

 - Wine tour – Speaking of wineries, a Kelowna wine tour really is a must here.
 Kelowna is one of the best places in Canada for wine.
 There are so many wineries in Kelowna to choose from you may have to do a few (I did!)!
 The wine region around Kelowna is famous for Riesling and Gewürztraminer but there is a much larger variety that includes favorites such as Pinot Noir and amazing Rose.
 You can’t go wrong with this highly-rated wine tour.

 - Go fruit picking – If you wanted to know where to get the freshest fruit in the Okanagan, I would have to say it’s at the self-pick farms!
 Straight from the tree to your mouth (and bucket), you can pick some of your favorite fruit and berries at a discounted rate.
 You can find plenty of these farms around Kelowna.